 The stacks all have to contain the same amount of money to keep the system organized and to make sure that the stacks do not get mixed up.

 The value of the bundle depends on the value of the notes that the stacks are made up of.
 This means that using stack color straps makes identifying bundles containing the right amount easier, so there is less confusion.

 There is less confusion when they are stored as bundles as the stacks all equate to the same amount.

 To conclude, the term ‘stack’ can be used to describe a variety of different amounts of money.
 The value of stacks can range from $100 to $100,000, but they are most commonly used to describe $1,000 stacks.

 Stacks make it easier to organize different money values to make sure that the money is safe and well-organized.

 When stacks are made, they are stored in specific color straps.
-This helps to identify the value of the stack and make sure that they can be differentiated from each other.
+This helps to identify the stack’s value and make sure they can be differentiated from each other.

 When 10 stacks of the same value have been grouped, they can be stored as a bundle.
 This organizes the stacks with others of the same value for a good organizational system.

 If you enjoyed this article, you might enjoy our post on ‘What Is A Flexible Budget?‘.